 A fair district system in compliance with the VRA entitles Native voters in Benson County with at least two majority-Native voting districts.
 Instead of creating districts that reflect demographic changes, the county developed an election system that would ensure Native voters could not amass enough votes to elect a candidate to the Benson County Board of Commissioners.
 The Spirit Lake Tribe and individual voters decided to file a lawsuit to hold Benson County accountable, again.

-The Spirit Lake Tribe, voter Collette Brown, and voter Lois Leben have filed a lawsuit in U.S. District Court for the District of North Dakota against Benson County, North Dakota, for adopting a redistricting plan that violates the rights of Native voters.
-In response to a Native population increase of 17%, Benson County abandoned its previous district system altogether and adopted an at-large voting system that prevents the increased number of Native votes from having an impact in elections.
+On October 17, 2022, the Spirit Lake Tribe, voter Collette Brown, and voter Lois Leben filed a lawsuit in U.S. District Court for the District of North Dakota against Benson County, North Dakota, for adopting a redistricting plan that violates the rights of Native voters.
+The Native American Rights Fund (NARF), Hogan Lovells, and the Law Office of Bryan L. Sells, represented the Spirit Lake Tribe and individual voters in their lawsuit against Benson County.

 “Elected officials cannot subvert democracy by using the redistricting process as a tool to reduce the voting power of one group of voters,” said Spirit Lake Tribe Chairperson Doug Yankton.
 “Racial discrimination continues to impact Spirit Lake tribal citizens in voting and Benson County can no longer perpetuate this discrimination.”